CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/routing.md

 **Description**

-Procedure that generates a network graph from a table of linestrings and stores the result into a table.
-The network is based on a compacted geometry of the linestring collection where all nodes with only two links are dropped.
+Procedure that generates a network graph weighted by distance from a table with a column `geo` containing LineStrings and stores the result into another table.
+The network is based on a compacted geometry of the LineString collection where all nodes with only two links are dropped.

+To weight the graph based on a custom speed on each row, use the GENERATE_NETWORK function.

-* `src_fullname`: `STRING` The linestrings table from where the network will be read to compute the shortest path.
+* `src_fullname`: `STRING` The LineStrings table from where the network will be read to compute the shortest path.
 A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
 The projectID can be omitted (in which case the default one will be used).
 * `target_fullname_quoted`: `STRING` The resulting table where the network will be stored.
 A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
 The projectID can be omitted (in which case the default one will be used).
 The dataset must exist and the caller needs to have permissions to create a new table in it.
 The process will fail if the target table already exists.

 This procedure implements the same functionality as the `GENERATE_NETWORK` function, with the only difference that it stores the resulting network into a table.
+It uses speed 1. by default.

 {{% customSelector %}}
 **Example**